Hammarn/1MB335/Lab1.md

 ls -lh
 ```

 With that information, you can probably see why it's a generally good idea to store data in binary formats as much as possible.
+The original full file is 117 GB.

 ##### The `.bam` file is just for a small part of the genome, which ones?
 use `samtools view` and `head` and `tail` to figure out the first and last position.